mvanbem/bitint/README.md

 Integer types that have a logical size measured in bits.

-This crate provides the [`UBitint`] trait and 128 types named [`U1`](crate::types::U1) through [`U128`](crate::types::U128) that implement it.
+This crate provides the [`UBitint`] trait and 128 types named [`U1`](crate::U1) through [`U128`](crate::U128) that implement it.
 Each type wraps the smallest primitive unsigned integer type that can contain it.
 The types that are not the same width as a primitive unsigned integer type impose a validity constraint---the value is represented in the least significant bits and the upper bits are always clear.

 # Demo

 ```
 // Recommended, but not required.
 use bitint::prelude::*;
+// Additional arithmetic traits.
+use bitint::{CheckedAdd, WrappingAdd};
+#[cfg(feature = "unchecked_math")]
+use bitint::UncheckedAdd;

 // Use the bitint! macro to write a bitint literal.
 Underscores are permitted
 // anywhere in a Rust literal and are encouraged for readability.